dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 These methods are fairly self-explanatory: they use Auth0 methods [`parseHash()` and `userInfo()` to extract authentication results and get the user's profile](https://auth0.com/docs/libraries/auth0js/v9#extract-the-authresult-and-get-user-info).
 We'll also set our service's properties to store necessary state (such as whether the user is logged in or not), handle errors, save data to local storage, and redirect to the appropriate route.

+> **Note:** We set `loggedIn` to `null` so that we can track different states of the authentication process as it happens.
+This will help prevent things like a flash of content in the header.

 We are also going to use the auth result's access token to authorize an HTTP request to our API to get a Firebase token.
 This is done with the `_getFirebaseToken()` and `_firebaseAuth()` methods:

 ```typescript